andrewpmilne/project-two-xg-football-game/README.md

 This website includes a number of features to reach the aims of teaching about XG and providing an enjoyable gaming experience.

 ### Navbar and Footer ###
-The navbar is simple to avoid ditracting from the game itself.
+The navbar is simple to avoid distracting from the game itself.
 As a result, it did not need to have a dropdown menu.
 It does include:
 - A Title (Football XG Game)
 - A sound button to toggle sound on and off
 - A link to go to the game page
 - A link to go to the rules page

 ![Navbar Screenshot](readme-resources/navbar-screenshot.png)

 The footer is also kept simple for the same reasons.
 It includes:
  - A Title (Football XG Game)
  - Copywrite information
  - A link to the author's GitHub page

 ![Footer Screenshot](readme-resources/footer-screenshot.png)